Dormant1337/cfetch/README.md

-# cfetch
+# cfetch - A Lightweight System Information Fetcher with ASCII Art
-Minimalist Linux system info display